 For questions about the study or a research-related injury, you may contact the researchers:

-Sanchari Das, sancdas@indiana.edu

-Braxton Larson, btlarson@indiana.edu or Prof. Sameer Patil, patil@indiana.edu
+Sanchari Das <sancdas@indiana.edu> or Prof. Sameer Patil <patil@indiana.edu>

 For questions about your rights as a research participant, to discuss problems, complaints, or concerns about a research study, or to obtain information or offer input, contact the IU Human Participants Office at 812-856-4242 or 800-696-2949.